-If you have been abused or neglected at Avantara Park Ridge, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Avantara Park Ridge, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Avantara Park Ridge is an Illinois nursing home.
 Avantara Park Ridge is licensed to Avantara Park Ridge LLC.
 Avantara Park Ridge is located at 1601 North Western Avenue, Park Ridge, IL 60068 with telephone number 847-825-5531.
 Avantara Park Ridge has between 140 and 154 beds and 97 staff members.
 The Illinois Nursing Home Care Act governs Avantara Park Ridge.